1. Home

 What is a 5 year fixed rate mortgage?

-A 5-year fixed-rate mortgage has a set interest rate for 5 years, so your mortgage repayments can’t go up, even if the base rate does.
+A 5 year fixed rate mortgage has a set interest rate for 5 years, so your mortgage repayments won't increase, even if the base rate does.

-This is the opposite of a variable rate mortgage, which has an interest rate that can change at any time.
+This is different to a variable rate mortgage, which has an interest rate that can change at any time.

 This also means you won't benefit if interest rates fall during the 5 year deal.